hen-lou-lee/FLBot-Docs/TERMS_OF_SERVICE.md

 - [Discord's Terms of Service](https://discord.com/terms)
 - [Torn City's Terms of Service](https://www.torn.com/terms.php)

-Use of the Bot is intended for members of authorized Discord servers only.
+Use of the Bot is intended for members of authorised Discord servers only.

 ---